 Iron is an important nutrient for red blood cell health.
 It is a component of hemoglobin which helps to carry oxygen throughout the body.
 The best food sources of iron, namely red meat and other meat or poultry products, are often unaccessable to vegetarians.
-Additionally, menstruating females lose blood, and therefore iron, on a monthly basis.
-Though some popular foods and beverages are fortified with iron, this is rarely enough to satisfy the recommended daily requirements, especially for women or vegetarians.
-Our Chelated Iron supplies 161% of the Recommended Daily Intake (RDI) of iron when taken as directed.
+Though some popular foods and beverages are fortified with iron, this is rarely enough to satisfy the recommended daily requirements, especially for menstruating women or vegetarians.
+Our Chelated Iron 29 mg supplies 161% of the Recommended Daily Intake (RDI) of iron when taken as directed.

 Zinc is an essential mineral for many areas of general health.
-Found in cells throughout the body, it supports the immune system's ability to fight off invading bacteria and viruses.
-Zinc is involved in making proteins and DNA in the body, and is key in wound healing and our sense of taste and smell.
-Vegetarians and vegans are especially at risk for inadequate zinc consumption, since the best foods sources of zinc include oysters, red meat, poultry, and seafood and certain compounds in plant foods prevent proper zinc absorption.
+Found in cells throughout the body, it supports a healthy immune system.
+Zinc is involved in making proteins and DNA in the body, and is key in healing and our sense of taste and smell.
+Vegetarians and vegans are especially at risk for inadequate zinc consumption, since the best foods sources of zinc include oysters, red meat, poultry, and seafood.
+Also certain compounds in plant foods inhibit proper zinc absorption.
 According to the National Institutes of Health, "vegetarians might need to eat as much as 50% more zinc than the recommended amounts."
-Other groups at risk for deficiency include those with malabsorption...Full Details